citeaux/JAHAP/README.md

 # JAHAP
-Simple java hotel programm
+Simple java hotel program.

-JAHAP is a simpel pms  based on Java.
-A postgres database is needed for the data.
+JAHAP is a simpel pms (property managment system)  based on Java.
 It is currently released under the MIT licence.

+### Requirements
+- Java 8
+- PostgresSQL Database 9 or newer
+- IREport Designer in order to adjust included Reports